• Latest

 Many people typically think of children with special needs as those with more challenges than other children.

-There are many different aspects to a child’s life that can be considered special needs.
+Many different aspects of a child’s life can be considered special needs.
 Some common examples include disabilities such as autism, intellectual disabilities, ADHD, Down syndrome, and blindness; medical conditions such as asthma or diabetes; and physical challenges such as dwarfism or size differences.

-Although each child has their own unique set of challenges, all children deserve the same opportunity to thrive in life.
+Although each child has unique challenges, all children deserve the same opportunity to thrive in life.
 This includes kids who have special needs.

 By understanding what qualifies as a “special need” and why it is vital for all children to thrive, we can help them reach their full potential.